mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

     ```

   :::caution
-  The terms _tenant_ and _tenantId_ refer to the actual Company new terms.
-The tentant term is deprecated and will be removed in the future
+  The terms _tenant_ and _tenantId_ refer to the actual company new terms.
+The _tenant_ term is deprecated and will be removed in the future.
   :::
   :::warning
-  Do not set in cluster.kubeContextVariables object the plain values to access to the cluster.
-Write the variable key name for the specified environment (as in the example)!
-The values saved here are not encrypted.
+  Do not set in the `cluster.kubeContextVariables` object the plain values to access the cluster.
+Write the variable key name for the specified environment (as shown in the example).
+The values saved here are not encrypted!
   :::

+* `pipelines` (*required*): the CI/CD pipelines used by the company, for example:

+    ```json
+      {
+        "type": "gitlab-ci"
+      }
+    ```

-* `environmentVariables`: an object that describes the configuration to enable the setup infrastructure environment variables section.
+* `environmentVariables`: an object which describes the configuration to enable the Variables section in the Project Settings area of the Console.
 The only supported type is `gitlab`.

   There are three ways to configure a project:

-  1. **empty**: it is not set as a default in project creation, but should be configured manually after the project creation.
+  1. **empty**: it is not set as default in the project creation, but should be configured manually after the process;

   1. **only type configuration**, for example: